Sign up to receive news and updates about JBF scholarships via email.

 This grant will allow recipients to spend time learning from and working with master growers, producers, and food artisans; to toil alongside renowned chefs in America and abroad; and to study varied specialized skills.

-Our 2017 Jean-Louis Palladin Professional Work/Study Grant application period is now closed.
+Our 2018 Jean-Louis Palladin Professional Work/Study Grant application period will open on April 1, 2018.

 For more guidelines and FAQs, please visit the Scholarship America website.